-For the COMLEX-USA computer-based cognitive examinations, the number of items answered correctly (the raw score) is converted to a standard score for the purposes of reporting results and providing a pass-fail designation.
-The mean of the standard score for all three COMLEX-USA computer-based cognitive examinations has historically been in the 500-550 range.
+For the COMLEX-USA computer-based cognitive examinations, the number of questions answered correctly (raw score) is converted to a standard score for the purposes of reporting results and providing a pass/fail designation.

 With the exception of pretest questions, which do not contribute to the scores candidates receive, each test question contributes equally to the candidate’s score.
 The total reported score is a model-based standard score that takes into account the response to each question and the psychometric properties of the examination.